mu-majid/sql-postgres-lab/README.md

   ```
   * If we need to change/update a view, we could use `CREATE OR REPLACE VIEW` keyword.
   * And to delete a view we use `DROP VIEW view_name`.

+### Materialized View

+  * A variation of a view, that differs from it in some aspects like:

+    - A materialized view could be executed at very specific times, and the results are saved and can be referenced without re-running the query again.

+  * Materialized views are used with very expensive queries.